-Anatomy of the chest shows it comprises two key parts or muscles in the chest; the pectoralis major, the upper portion of the chest, and the pectoralis minor present underneath.
+Anatomy of the chest shows it comprises two key parts or muscles: the pectoralis major, the upper portion of the chest, and the pectoralis minor.
 We refer to both muscles as pecs.

 Major pec is the flat, thick, and fan-shaped originating from the clavicle’s anterior surface, down the sternum, and from the cartilage of ribs.
 In contrast, the muscle inserts in a small area at the top of the humerus.

 A pec minor originates from the upper and outer surface of three ribs and inserts into a bony structure next to the shoulder joint.
 The primary function of these muscles is to help the upper body in movement.

 Exercises for the chest

 Once you understand the chest’s structure or state, you understand its anatomy; it is easier to decide which exercises to consider.
 The critical point in selecting lifts is choosing those that can target each chest section.

 You know there are two principal chest parts, upper and lower.
 Therefore, the best way is to select a combination of lifts that can separately target these parts.

 In our chest, when we look at our body’s anatomy, there are two main types of muscles; primary and secondary.
 The primary purpose of both of them is similar: to help the body in movement.

 The chest’s primary muscles are the leading muscles that allow movements like lifting arms from the side (abduction), front (flexion), and internal rotation like arm-wrestling motion.
 Besides, their principal goal is to stabilize the scapula.
 Main primary muscles are: